Gather Together

 Family Gather

 I started gathering my family together when my oldest was four years old.
 It started small and simple: with a scripture, song, and poem.
-It has slowly grown to include more subjects, like Spanish, art, and music appreciation.
+It has slowly grown to include more subjects, like Spanish, history, art, and music.

 Gathering together as a family can happen anytime during the day; it can include as few as or as many subjects as you want and it can be any length of time that fits the needs of your family.
 Just make it a priority to do some meaningful learning together every day.